 7. Personalisation Ranking Signals

-Local search ranking factors are correlated to each other, so a drop in your page ranking doesn’t necessarily mean that personalisation is no longer important.
+Local search ranking factors are correlated, so a drop in your page ranking doesn’t necessarily mean personalisation is no longer critical.

-That said, personalisation of search result mostly relates to language, device, location, and the browsing history of the user.
+That said, the personalisation of search results mainly relates to language, device, location, and the user’s browsing history.
 So, a person who’s aware and has searched for specific products or services is more likely to see results for the same.

 However, personalisation doesn’t play a significant role in local organic or local pack rankings.
 And there’s nothing much you can do to optimise the page.
-Now, if you serve locations with multiple languages, you can try creating content in each language to help searchers.
+You can try creating content in each language to help searchers serve locations with multiple languages.
 But this is unlikely to work for local businesses.

 8. Behavioural Ranking Signals

 Google’s search algorithms use many behavioural signals to determine the ranking order of search results.
-In other words, the way users interact and engage with a website and local business listings can affect your local SEO ranking.
+In other words, how users interact and engage with a website and local business listings can affect local SEO rankings.

-Their behaviour or actions send ranking signals to Google, indicating whether or not the site is helpful, legitimate, and reliable.
+User behaviour or actions send ranking signals to the Google Search algorithm, indicating whether the site is helpful, legitimate, and reliable.

 We’ll be highlighting these signals in the following sections.
-Now, all these factors may not directly impact your ranking, but they focus on providing a smooth and positive user experience.
+These factors may not directly impact your ranking, but they focus on providing a smooth and positive user experience.

-As a result, users will spend more time on the page, leading to a positive outcome and improved local rankings.
+As a result, users will spend more time on the page, leading to a positive outcome and improving your Google local rankings.

 a) Click-Through Rate

-The first behaviour that Google analyses is the click-through rate (CTR).
-It’s the rate at which users click on the link to your website compared to the number of users who could have clicked on the link, but didn’t.
+The first behaviour that Google analyses are the click-through rate (CTR).
+It’s the rate at which users click on the link to your website compared to the number of users who could have clicked on the link but didn’t.

 Now, remember the click-through rate for the first three search results is higher.
-This is because people tend to click on the first few results as they are usually the most relevant to the searcher’s inquiry.
+People tend to click on the first few results, which are usually the most relevant to the searcher’s inquiry.

-As such, it’s crucial that your website has a high CTR to indicate that people are interested in your business.
+Your website must have a high CTR to indicate that people are interested in your business.
 This will help improve your local search rank, allowing you to reach out to more users and potential clients.

 b) Pages Per Session

-This will keep them on your website longer, and the longer retention time will boost your local search ranking.
+This will keep them on your website longer, and the longer retention time will boost your local search ranking factors.

 c) Organised Navigation

-Visitors should be able to easily find the information they need after arriving on your website.
-If not, they’ll be quick to leave your site and pick a competitive business site offering the same services.
+Visitors should quickly find the information they need after arriving at your website.
+If not, they’ll quickly leave your site and pick a competitive business site offering the same services.

 To prevent this, design your site accordingly, creating an organised navigation option that’s both user-friendly and mobile-friendly.

 This will help users find what they need within no time.
-It’s also important to include broad headings on every page surrounding numerous innovative ideas.
+Including broad headings on every page surrounding numerous innovative ideas is also important.

 d) Bounce Rate

-Bounce rate refers to the percentage of visitors that end up immediately returning to the search results after arriving on your landing page.
-This is one of the few negative local SEO ranking factors that may impact your website rank on search results.
+Bounce rate refers to the percentage of visitors who immediately return to the search results after arriving at your landing page.
+This is one of the few negative local SEO ranking factors that may impact your website’s rank on search results.

 Now, this can happen due to numerous reasons.
-For instance, the visitor may not find the required information or the page might be loading slowly.
-As a business in the internet economy, you’ll have to strive to keep people on your website page to reduce the bounce rate.
+For instance, the visitor may not quickly find the required information or the page.
+As a business in the internet economy, you’ll have to keep people on your website page to reduce the bounce rate.

 e) Page Speed